Best Bali eSIM by traveler type

 Nomad Indonesia eSIMFixed-data and unlimited-style options, multi-day plansNetwork, hotspot, add-ons, activation window and local number details

-Telkomsel tourist SIM / local SIMLonger stays, local-network value, local callsPassport, IMEI, pickup points, registration, current price and package validity
+Telkomsel foreigner SIM / local SIMLonger stays, local-network value, local callsPassport, IMEI, pickup points, registration, current price and package validity

 Home roamingZero shopping, zero extra setupDaily fees, data caps, speed throttling and accidental roaming charges

-Current source notes: Airalo shows fixed-data Indonesia packages; Holafly emphasizes unlimited-style data with fair-use and plan-specific hotspot notes; Nomad lists Telkomsel / Smartfren, hotspot support and add-ons; Telkomsel tourist SIMPATI mentions passport, IMEI, Bali/Mandalika pickup and 30-day validity.
+Current source notes: Airalo shows fixed-data Indonesia packages; Holafly sells unlimited-style Indonesia plans with plan-specific data-sharing notes; Nomad lists Telkomsel / Smartfren, hotspot support and add-ons; Telkomsel’s foreigner SIM page mentions passport, IMEI, Bali/Mandalika pickup and 30-day SIMPATI validity.
 Good value can exist locally.
 So can waiting, registration and shop logistics.

 Airport SIM cards vs buying online before you fly